meco-group/ProjectEagle/examples/readme.md

 * Estimate the framerate with compression.
 * Estimate the ratio of compression time and capturing time.
 ## 5. ImageTransmitter - ImageReceiver
 Transmit images for as long as a receiver is listening.
 The ImageTransmitter-ImageReceiver pair should be run together as a video transmission demo.
+When the execution stops, a report is shown about the amount of video data which has been transmitted over the network.
 ## 6. Background
 Takes a few snapshots and averages these to get a nice background, necessary for the detection of the robots.
 ## 7. Detector
 Detect robots in the viewing area.
 Unless your camera is really distorted, this demo will just work fine, no calibration needed.
-Codes being detected in the demo are 0,1 and 9.
+Codes being detected in the demo are 0, 1 and 9.
 A Background should be available (cfr.
 Background).
 ## 8. EagleTransmitter - EagleReceiver
 Transmit images, robot and obstacle data.
 This should be run together with the receiver as a full demo.

-# ToDo-list

-## AnalyzeConnection
-Checks the amount of data which can be transmitted over the network.
-## AnalyzeVideoStream
-Checks the amount of video which can be streamed over the network.
+This program can be used as a starting point to everyone who wants to do detection of his own robots.